-Since I started working in the software industry, I rather often hear phrasing like this:
+Since I started working in the software industry, I often hear phrasing like this:

-– “I’m non-technical, so this doesn’t seem to be for me.”
+– “I’m non-technical, so this solution doesn’t seem for me.”

 – “We need to communicate to the non-technical people too.”

-In fact, to label people, as “non-technical” is probably reinforcing stereotypes and implicit ideas of power.
-The label used to give a particular agency to the people who make software with code, while it steals it away from those who don’t.
+In fact, to label people as “non-technical” is probably reinforcing stereotypes and implicit ideas of power.
+On the flip side of this label, we are giving a particular agency to the people who make software with code while stealing it away from those who don’t.

-I often observe it used about one-self in a slightly self-deprecating manner: “Yeah, I don’t understand this; I’m non-technical.”
+I often observe this self-description used about in a slightly self-deprecating manner: “Yeah, I don’t understand this; I’m non-technical.”
 If you say this about yourself, why should you be expected to have opinions and critical questions about whatever “technical” go on?
-In most cases, it‘s the other party that hasn‘t employed enough care or empathy to jump our of their specialized lingo to communicate what‘s at stake.
+In most cases, the other party hasn‘t employed enough care or empathy to jump out of their specialized lingo to communicate what‘s at stake.

-Not understanding much from an article about the particularities of Typescript’s interface for polymorphic arrays doesn’t make you more “non-technical” than not having read Tolstoj makes you illiterate.
-And not (yet) knowing how to do programming with words doesn’t make you less technical as not having crawled over the English-channel doesn‘t make you less a swimmer.
+Not understanding much from an article about the particularities of TypeScript’s interface for polymorphic arrays doesn’t make you more “non-technical” than not having read a tome by Tolstoj makes you illiterate.
+And not (yet) knowing how to program doesn’t make you less technical, as not having crawled over the English channel doesn‘t make you less of a swimmer.

-I’m mean, I could get you started with programming in less than a day if you don’t know it already.
+I’m fairly confident I could get you started with programming in less than a day if you don’t know it already.
 Because you’re already “technical.”
-You are so technical that you already know a lot of the operational metaphors and models that go into coding.
-There nothing in programming you that’s beyond you if you can read this blog.
-Sure, it takes time to learn patterns and particularities.
+You are so technical that you already know many operational metaphors and models that go into coding.
+There is nothing in programming you that’s beyond you if you can read this blog post.
+Sure, it takes time to learn patterns, particularities, and the ins and out of debugging.
 Sure, some people are more and less motivated by it.

 There is an important difference between assuming that you are intrinsically not able to use or understand tech and being inexperienced with certain technologies.